GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Related Work

 \section{Related Work}

-\subsection{Figure Interpretation Benchmarks}
+\subsection{Figure interpretation benchmarks}

-Motivated by the last decade of progress in computer vision, a range of prior work has sought to evaluate figure the interpretation capabilities of leading models.
+Motivated by the last decade of progress in computer vision, a range of prior work has sought to evaluate figure interpretation capabilities of leading models.
 One family of work has focused on \textit{synthetic} data generation pipelines, profiting from the reliable ground truth and fine-grained control enabled by this approach.
 This has yielded figure binary classification tasks~\cite{kahou2017figureqa}, captioning~\cite{chen2019figure}, and various structural understanding, retrieval and reasoning tasks with limited vocabularies~\cite{kafle2018dvqa}.
 Synthetic figure generation has also been combined with corpora of online statistics~\cite{chaudhry2020leaf,singh2020stl,methani2020plotqa} and Kaggle datasets~\cite{xu2023chartbench} to achieve greater figure diversity.
 A second line of work has sought to construct datasets by curating `real' figures directly from online sources and parsing their metadata.
-For this purpose, figures have been sourced from research papers~\cite{siegel2016figureseer,roberts2024scifibench} and online sources such as \textit{Our World in Data}~\cite{masry2022chartqa}.

-\datasetName draws particular inspiration from the family of synthetic benchmarks, to which it also belongs.
-However, a key distinction between our tasks and prior benchmarks is GRAB's significantly greater difficulty, as evidenced by our empirical results illustrating that even the strongest frontier LMMs struggle to make headway (Sec.~\ref{sec:experiments}).
+For this purpose, figures have been sourced from research papers~\cite{siegel2016figureseer,roberts2024scifibench} and online sources such as \textit{Our World in Data}~\cite{masry2022chartqa}. \datasetName draws particular inspiration from the family of synthetic benchmarks, to which it also belongs.
+However, a key distinction between our tasks and prior works is GRAB's significantly greater difficulty, as evidenced by our empirical results illustrating that even the strongest frontier LMMs struggle to make headway (\S\ref{sec:experiments}).

-\subsection{LMM Evaluation and Benchmarks}
+\subsection{LMM evaluation and benchmarks}

-Since the emergence of LMMs, numerous benchmarks have been created to evaluate and characterise their capabilities across many domains.
-Interpreting and answering questions of natural images is a key task, with benchmarks such as MMBench \cite{liu2023mmbench}, SEEDBench \cite{li2023seedbench}, SEEDBench-2 \cite{li2023seedbench2}, MME \cite{fu2023mme}, MM-Vet \cite{yu2023mm}, LVLM-eHub \cite{xu2023lvlm}, ScienceQA \cite{lu2022learn} and MMMU~\cite{yue2023mmmu} finding prominence.
-However, as outlined in~\cite{chen2024we}, although widely used, some of these most popular benchmarks contain problematic questions, including those that do not require visual content to be answered.
-Unlike older datasets developed to cater to the supervised learning paradigm that typically required much larger scales, more recent LMM-focused benchmarks contain significantly smaller test sets of a few thousand questions or a few hundred (\eg \cite{padlewski2024vibe}).